How to Choose the Right Kind of Therapy for OCD

 The Worst Kind of Therapy for OCD

 Here’s a funny story.
 Before I was diagnosed with OCD, I worked with a counselor to deal with some of the negative thoughts that were fueling my depression.
-She prescribed a certain type of therapy, and proceeded to laud its far-reaching benefits and its near-universal application.
+She prescribed cognitive behavioral therapy (CBT), and proceeded to laud its far-reaching benefits and its near-universal application.

 “I prescribe this kind of therapy for everyone,” she gushed.
 “Literally everyone – except people with OCD, because it can backfire on them.”